-Chevening is the UK government’s international awards scheme aimed at developing global leaders since 1983.
+Chevening is the UK government’s international awards programme aimed at developing global leaders since 1983.
+The 2018/2019 academic year marks its 35th anniversary.

 Chevening offers a unique opportunity for future leaders, influencers, and decision-makers from all over the world to develop professionally and academically, network extensively, experience UK culture, and build lasting positive relationships with the UK.